Home

 Yokosuka B3Y / Kugisho B3Y

-The Kugisho B3Y, or Navy Type 92 Carrier Attack Bomber, also popularly titled Yokosuka B3Y, was a Japanese carrier-based torpedo bomber of the 1930s.
+The Kugisho B3Y, also known as the Navy Type 92 Carrier Attack Bomber or the Yokosuka B3Y, was a torpedo bomber utilized by the Imperial Japanese Navy during the 1930s.

-gaining a good reputation for accurate level bombing against small targets.
+Nevertheless, it gained a reputation for accurate level bombing against small targets.

 Specifications